 Students are expected to attend class regularly.
-Attendance will be recorded using a "sign-in" sheet.
+Attendance will be recorded by the instructor.
 Excessive absences will be grounds for disciplinary action, and will be determined on a case-by-case basis.
 If you are more than 15 minutes late to class or leave class early without notifying the instructor, this will count as an absence.
-Students are permitted absences before a loss of point(s)
+Students are permitted excused absences with a valid excuse.